NivNagli/Particle-Swarm-Optimization-Neighborhood-Based/README.md

 python files:
 ------------
 1) Draggable_Target.py :

-This script will be responsible for determining the target location for the particles
+This script will be responsible for determining the target location for the particles, The purpose of this script is to run in parallel with the main script and actually create a type of controller that the user can use to move the target for our swarm.

+in a brief description the program will use the matplotlib library and create an external container of our search surface where the user can stick a target on the space and its location will be written to an external output file that the algorithm I wrote in the c++ language can receive and work with.